diegofernandezfontana/AXA/README.md

 1- Clone repo.

+2a- run npm install in ./front

-2- run npm install in ./front and ./back.
+2b- run npm install in ./back.

 3- In ./back run npm start (Will start the server on port 3000)